mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 6) Write a command that changes directories to your parent directory.

-If you haven't run that command yet, **do not move on until you do so.**
+If you haven't ran that command yet, **do not move on until you do so.**

 You are now in the parent directory for `CS100`.
 Type `pwd` and you will see something along the lines of...
 ```